-Have you ever tried to mimic all your child’s movement for an hour?
+Have you ever tried to mimic all your child’s movements for an hour?
 I lasted only 15 minutes!
 It’s amazing how active young children are and how obvious it is when they haven’t had the outlet to burn this energy.
-It not only affects their behavior, but also their sleep.
+It affects not only their behavior but also their sleep.

 The Relationship Between Physical Activity and Sleep